deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

   For atomic orbitals basis,

   - **genelpa**: This method should be used if you choose localized orbitals.
-  - **scalapack-gvx**: scalapack can also be used for localized orbitals.
+  - **scalapack-gvx**: Scalapack can also be used for localized orbitals.
-  - **cusolver**: this method needs building with the cusolver component for lcao and at least one gpu is available.
+  - **cusolver**: (Unavailable currently, it will be fixed in future versions) This method needs building with the cusolver component for lcao and at least one gpu is available.

   If you set ks_solver=`genelpa` for basis_type=`pw`, the program will be stopped with an error message: